Beth Chapman’s Famous Friends React To Her Death: Scott Baio, Wynonna Judd Say Goodbye To Beloved Reality Star

 Fans all over the world are mourning the death of Beth Chapman, and that includes some famous faces in Hollywood.
 The beloved Dog the Bounty Hunter star and wife of Duane “Dog” Chapman passed away on Wednesday morning at age 51.
-Beth Chapman died following a long battle with cancer that culminated with her being placed in a medically induced coma at a Honolulu hospital over the weekend, as previously shared by The Inquisitr.
+Beth Chapman died following a long battle with cancer that culminated with her being placed in a medically-induced coma at a Honolulu hospital over the weekend, as previously shared by The Inquisitr.

 After Beth Chapman’s husband took to Twitter to announce to fans that his wife has “hiked the stairway to heaven,” famous friends of the reality TV couple flocked to social media to support Dog and his family.

 Scott Baio, who has been an outspoken prayer warrior for Beth Chapman, posted reaction to the heartbreaking news of her death and offered condolences to Dog and his family.
-In addition, model Bebe Buell, Real Housewives of Atlanta veteran Kim Zolciak-Biermann and her daughter Brielle Biermann, and fellow A& E star John Luke (Storage Wars: New York) posted reaction to the sad news.
+In addition, model Bebe Buell, Real Housewives of Atlanta veteran Kim Zolciak-Biermann and her daughter Brielle Biermann, and fellow A&E star John Luke (Storage Wars: New York) posted reaction to the sad news.

-Former MTV star Riki Rachtman wrote that he met Beth Chapman last summer and was lucky enough to do a question and answer session with her.
+Former MTV star Riki Rachtman wrote that he met Beth Chapman last summer and was lucky enough to do a question-and-answer session with her.
 The former Headbanger’s Ball host described Chapman as a “smart, strong lady” and he joked that he didn’t get a word in during their interview.

 Country singer Wynonna Judd wrote that she will always be “grateful” for her connection with Beth Chapman.